-Howard Blume has studied extensively with some of the finest masters, including Charles Kelley in NYC and Louis DaPron, Eddie Brown & Alfred Desio in L.A.
-Blume's taught continuously since age 14 in North Carolina, Boston, London & L.A. .
+Howard Blume has studied extensively with some of the finest masters, including Charles Kelley in NYC, Louis DaPron, Eddie Brown & Alfred Desio in L.A. and Heather Cornell of Manhattan Tap.
+Blume's taught continuously since age 14 in North Carolina, Boston, London & L.A.

 The Saturday 10 am class is known as the Eddie Brown class because Brown's students asked Blume to keep the regular gathering going after Brown died in 1992.